mk270/whitakers-words/philosophy.md

 adjective and mentioning its use as a noun.
 A much larger set of adjective/noun pairs is favored with separate entries.
 It is the philosophy of this program to make separate entries whenever there is an example in any reference dictionary.
-This might faciliate the task of a larger translation program which would handle phrases or sentences.
+This might facilitate the task of a larger translation program which would handle phrases or sentences.
 However there has been no effort to explicitly generate such pair expansion if there is no precedent, and the user must still recognize the